cah-johnryan/SimonUno/README.md

 * 3 1.5k ohm Resistors
 * 1 68 ohm Resistor

-Hardware connections are described in the hardware folder, includeing a fritzing project.
+Hardware connections are described in the hardware folder, including a fritzing project.

 ## Computer Requirements
 This project requires installing Arduino 1.8.5 and should work with any computer capable of running it.